Deep reinforcement learning: Deep reinforcement learning

 In many practical decision-making problems, the states $s$ of the MDP are high-dimensional (e.g., images from a camera or the raw sensor stream from a robot) and cannot be solved by traditional RL algorithms.
 Deep reinforcement learning algorithms incorporate deep learning to solve such MDPs, often representing the policy $\pi(a|s)$ or other learned functions as a neural network and developing specialized algorithms that perform well in this setting.

 History

-Along with rising interest in neural networks beginning in the mid 1980s, interest grew in deep reinforcement learning, where a neural network is used in reinforcement learning to represent policies or value functions.
-Because in such a system, the entire decision making process from sensors to motors in a robot or agent involves a single neural network, it is also sometimes called end-to-end reinforcement learning.
-One of the first successful applications of reinforcement learning with neural networks was TD-Gammon, a computer program developed in 1992 for playing backgammon.
-Four inputs were used for the number of pieces of a given color at a given location on the board, totaling 198 input signals.
-With zero knowledge built in, the network learned to play the game at an intermediate level by self-play and TD($\lambda$).

-Seminal textbooks by Sutton and Barto on reinforcement learning, Bertsekas and Tsitiklis on neuro-dynamic programming, and others advanced knowledge and interest in the field.

 Katsunari Shibata's group showed that various functions emerge in this framework, including image recognition, color constancy, sensor motion (active recognition), hand-eye coordination and hand reaching movement, explanation of brain activities, knowledge transfer, memory, selective attention, prediction, and exploration.

 Starting around 2012, the so-called deep learning revolution led to an increased interest in using deep neural networks as function approximators across a variety of domains.
 This led to a renewed interest in researchers using deep neural networks to learn the policy, value, and/or Q functions present in existing reinforcement learning algorithms.